 From local surf carnivals to our National Championships, competition brings the membership together and provides opportunities for Juniors through to Masters to develop and compete across huge range of disciplines.

-The TSB Nationals (TSB New Zealand Surf Life Saving Championships) represents the pinnacle competition of the season with 1500 athletes anticipated to attend each summer.
-From Masters who have lost track of the number of Nationals they have attended to 14 year olds experiencing the competition for the first time, TSB Nationals caters to all levels of participation and almost all aspects of Surf Life Saving.
+Originally named the Royal Lifesaving Society Championships 'Nationals' were first held in 1915 in Napier, representing the pinnacle competition of the season with over 1000 athletes anticipated to attend each summer.
+From Masters who have lost track of the number of Nationals they have attended to 14 year olds experiencing the competition for the first time, Nationals caters to all levels of participation and almost all aspects of Surf Life Saving.
 You will see New Zealand representatives, canoes, surf boat crews, surf swimmers, beach sprinters, ski and board paddlers all having a crack at being the next National Champion!

 The New Zealand Pool Rescue Championships take place around October each season, making it the first of our many National Championship competitions for the season.
 This event serves as an important development competition for our Surf Lifeguards and aspiring Surf Lifeguards, as they continue to develop important lifesaving skills for the season ahead.
 The New Zealand Pool Rescue Championships is iconic for being the only competition that includes our junior, senior and masters age groups in the same venue over three epic days of competition.

-Oceans, the premier Junior Surf Life Saving competition that has been running for over 20 years.
-Since its conception in 2000, Oceans has had a proud history of being not only the largest Junior Surf Life Saving Event in New Zealand, but the most competitive, exciting and fun!
-The competition started 20 years ago at Mt Maunganui Main Beach, and still celebrates the very best of our future Surf Life Savers as our members compete with their friends and against their fellow clubs.
+Since its inception in 2000, Oceans has had a proud history of being the largest, most competitive, exciting and fun Junior Surf Life Saving Event in New Zealand!
+The competition celebrates the very best of our future Surf Life Savers as our junior members compete with their friends and against their fellow clubs.

-The BP New Zealand IRB Championships has a proud history of being filled with hard, fast, and action-packed racing.
-The largest Inflatable Rescue Boat racing competition on the Surf Life Saving calendar, crews from throughout the country will line up to showcase their surf skills, fitness and experience amongst their peers.
+The bp Surf Rescue New Zealand IRB Championships has a proud history of being filled with hard, fast, and action-packed racing.
+The largest Inflatable Rescue Boat racing competition on the Surf Life Saving calendar, crews from throughout the country will line up to showcase their lifesaving skills, fitness and experience in IRBs.

 The competition includes several events, requiring varying levels of technical skill and physical fitness.
 With surf and weather conditions constantly changing, the competition has proved to be one of the most exciting competitions of the Surf Life Saving calendar.